 From the start, a child is put under a lot of pressure to be the best in the class.
 Their performance is compared with their class mates and their sibling.
 Parents forget that every child is not the same, so, expecting the same result out of everyone is not practical and reasonable.

 We all forget about our time as children, when we were compared to others and used to hate it, but now, as parents, why are we doing the same.
-We forget that every child has some or the other talent in them and that can be nurtured.
+It is not to be forgotten that every child has some quality that needs to be nurtured.
 Its about accepting the fact that academics is important but other sports and performing arts can also give our children an equally bright career.

 It requires a little effort to get into this mind frame, difficult, but not impossible.
-Parents expectations from children means, parents will make relentless efforts to provide parental guidance and implement supervision, which will help children cultivate good study habits and overcome inertia and other growing pains.
+Parents expectations from children requires efforts from the side of parents as well to them overcome stagnation and other growing pains.